 The health industry experiences more breaches than any other sector.
 Stolen patient records can be sold for $363 per record on the black market.
 Criminals can use the information for frauds and scams or simply to blackmail individuals, using sensitive information about their physical or mental health.
 Every data breach reinforces the governments’, healthcare providers’, and patients’ concerns about information security in healthcare.

-It’s fair to mention that not all healthcare apps are the subject of data protection regulation in different countries.
+It’s fair to mention that not all healthcare apps are the subject of healthcare data protection regulation in different countries.
 This can be easily defined by checking the functions your app will perform.

-If you are going to launch a healthcare education, medical reference, fitness or yoga app, some treatment reminders, or other solutions that don’t require entering, processing, or exchanging very specific user data, you don’t need to worry about those regulations.
+If you are going to launch a fitness application, healthcare education, medical reference, fitness or yoga app, some treatment reminders, or other solutions that don’t require entering, processing, or exchanging very specific user data, you don’t need to worry about those regulations.

 However, regional and international regulations should definitely apply if the software you created qualifies as: